christopher-roelofs/ComicTools/README.md

 **Change Comic Database**

 This setting allows you to change the backend used to get comic details.
 The options are Comicvine,Comixology and League of Comic Geeks.
-The default is set in the config.
+The default is set in the config. **This change is only for runtime and will not be saved back to the config.**

 **List Supported Archive Types**